stephlj/ForkWise/README.md

 v2: GUI for data entry and display

 TODOs:
-- REFACTOR: have execute_query in dbcommons return column names - return a dict rather than the raw tuple? or use a row factory?
+- FEATURE: Add recipe as ingredient - add recipe from staging table that doesn't come from csv - in future GUI can add from staging to check for missing ingredients and add if necessary.
+Started on branch RecipeAsIngr but should probably abandon.
+Think about refactoring to load into dataclass (from csv or db) -> then to staging.
-- REFACTOR: Meal dataclass and data structures in display_meal_totals (Meals as dict with dates as keys(?), named tuple of (recipe, servings eaten); also refactor PropsPerDay)
+- REFACTOR: Meal dataclass and data structures in display_meal_totals (Meals as dict with dates as keys(?), named tuple of (recipe, servings eaten); also refactor PropsPerDay).
+Refactor FoodProps entirely?
 - TESTING: Check final cal, etc in plots from testing db data
 - BUG: If units don't exist on ingredient load, it just silently skips rows
 - BUG: wont allow recipes that are only partial duplicates
 - BUG: got "contains rows identical to existing pantry items except for the name" when that isn't true
-- FEATURE: Add recipe as ingredient - add recipe from staging table that doesn't come from csv - in future GUI can add from staging to check for missing ingredients and add if necessary.
-Started on branch RecipeAsIngr but should probably abandon.
-Think about refactoring to load into dataclass (from csv or db) -> then to staging.
 - FEATURE: Edit pantry items, recipes, meals
 - FEATURE: For top ten pantry items by protein for animal=0 vs 1, calculate cal per g protein (and similar)
 - FEATURE: display g protein from animal sources, carbs from white flour
 - TESTING: switch to "with self.subTest()"? for independent consecutive tests in one test case
-- REFACTOR-DONE: Create a function that plots a pie chart for one attribute.
-In the UI, will want to click on cal for a day and display that pie chart, or compare across multiple days; similarly for protein per day, etc.
+- FEATURE: In the UI, click on cal for a day and display that pie chart, or compare across multiple days; similarly for protein per day, etc.

 ## Dev